claudioitalian12/FreshLayout/README.md

 ## 2. How to use

 - Set Constraints: you can use different method to set constraints to a view.

+   - [x] Set Constraints with:

+    - [x] makeContraints
+    - [x] remakeContraints
+    - [x] updateContraints

   Set constraints for a view that haven't constraints:

   ```swift